 And don’t worry about not having money to hire a lawyer.
 Our lemon law attorneys work on contingency, which means that we don’t get paid until you get paid.
 Our attorney’s fees are paid by the auto manufacturer as part of a settlement agreement or jury award.
 If for any reason your claim is not successful, then you owe us nothing.

 If you’ve been unfortunate enough to have purchased or leased a vehicle with a Nissan defective transmission, we know you are disappointed and more than a little frustrated.
 But a Nissan transmission defect attorney might be able to help.
-California’s powerful lemon law provides ample opportunity to secure a replacement vehicle, force the manufacturer to buy back your defective Nissan or negotiate a cash settlement.
+Just as a vehicle accident lawyer can assist victims of road mishaps, our expertise extends to California’s powerful lemon law, providing ample opportunity to secure a replacement vehicle, force the manufacturer to buy back your defective Nissan or negotiate a cash settlement.
 You don’t have to get stuck with a lemon.
 If your vehicle is plagued by a Nissan transmission defect, call Neale & Fhima today at (888) 407-2955.

 We have years of experience in these kinds of cases, and we are tough and aggressive in representing our clients.
 We will work hard on your behalf to achieve the best possible outcome.
 You won’t be disappointed in our top-notch client service and our commitment to success.